Diwaskarki96/nestjs-from-scratch/README.md

  nest g class coffees/dto/create-coffee.dto --no-spec

  # A DTO is mainly used to define the structure and type of the data you're expecting — like a form or a contract.

+# export class UpdateCoffeeDto extends PartialType(CreateCoffeeDto) {} :- to use the same schema from createcoffeedto. to reduce repeat code.